 Health is crucial for sustainable development as it sits at the nexus of the social, environmental, economic, and governance pillars.
 While the MDGs brought new vigor to specific global health challenges, this group seeks to expand the global agenda, with a focus on Universal Health Coverage.

-The Thematic Group comprises the members of the Deep Decarbonization Pathway Project (DDPP), an initiative that prepares national, long-term deep decarbonization pathways that are consistent with the 2°C target, working with 13 country teams comprised of 30 national research institutions.
+The Thematic Group comprises the members of the Deep Decarbonization Pathway Project (DDPP), an initiative that prepares national, long-term deep decarbonization pathways that are consistent with the 2°C target, working with 15 country research teams.

 This group explores how to provide healthy diets to a growing world population while reducing the environmental impact of agriculture.
 It also looks at how the 4 pillars of sustainable development can be realized in rural areas.

 This group seeks integrative solutions for securing biodiversity and improving the management of ecosystem services, from fisheries and timber to forest carbon sinks.